 With much of its economy set about production, Lovech is one of Bulgaria’s thriving regions.
 Known for leather products, especially clothing, Velur PLC is southeast Europe’s largest leather clothing manufacturers.
 Nora PLC follows closely behind as the largest children’s clothing manufacturer in all of Bulgaria.

 There are also a number of food producers.
-Prima Lakta is Bulgaria's only milk based formula companies.
+Prima Lakta is Bulgaria’s only milk-based formula companies.
 Melta-90 produces fruit and vegetable cans that can then be used at Litex-Juice where fruit and vegetable juices are produced.
-Vinal PLC produces the majority of the area's wines and alcohols.
+Vinal PLC produces the majority of the area’s wines and alcohols.
 Finally, Bonmix is a company that produces large supplies of flour.

 Bulgarian cuisine is a solid blend of Russian, Mediterranean, and Turkish styles.
-Many traditional menus include Shopska Salad (a mix of cheese, tomatoes, cucumbers, and onions), Cheese Stuffed Peppers (deep fried peppers that are stuffed with Bulgarian white cheese), Mish-Mash (an omelet filled with Bulgarian white cheese, tomatoes, and green peppers), and Kyopolou (a dip made from roast eggplant, tomatoes, garlic, and green peppers).
+Many traditional menus include Shopska Salad (a mix of cheese, tomatoes, cucumbers, and onions), Cheese Stuffed Peppers (deep-fried peppers that are stuffed with Bulgarian white cheese), Mish-Mash (an omelet filled with Bulgarian white cheese, tomatoes, and green peppers), and Kyopolou (a dip made from roast eggplant, tomatoes, garlic, and green peppers).

 Many discos and bars in the old section of town thrill the younger, active crowd.
-If you are looking for cold beer, locally produced wines, and local cuisine, try one of the area's taverns.
-There you will find friendly staff serves some of the best foods in the town.
+If you are looking for a cold beer, locally produced wines, and local cuisine, try one of the area’s taverns.
+There you will find friendly staff who serves some of the best foods in the town.
 Taverns worry more about quantity and customer satisfaction than with filling restaurants to capacity.

-As one of Bulgaria's oldest towns, Lovech is packed with many stunning sights.
+As one of Bulgaria’s oldest towns, Lovech is packed with many stunning sights.
 Gorgeous gardens, impressive ancient buildings, and delightful taverns add ambiance to the lovely town.
-If you are travelling to Bulgaria, Lovech is a charming town that is a worthy addition to your itinerary.
+If you are traveling to Bulgaria, Lovech is a charming town that is a worthy addition to your itinerary.